mrpowers-io/spark-style-guide/README.md

 #### What type of DataFrame transformation should be used

-Schema dependent transformations should be used for functions that rely on a large number of columns or functions that are only expected to be run on a certain schema (e.g. a data lake with a schema that doensn't change).
+Schema dependent transformations should be used for functions that rely on a large number of columns or functions that are only expected to be run on a certain schema (e.g. a data lake with a schema that doesn't change).

 Schema independent transformations should be run for functions that will be run on a variety of DataFrame schemas.